Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

 It is clear that \eqref{8a}, \eqref{8j} and~\eqref{2pp} imply that $Q\big(F_a,\varepsilon\big)\asymp1$, for $\varepsilon\ge4\sqrt{p(1-p)}$.
 Applying inequality~\eqref{2pp} for $\varepsilon=s^{-1/2}$ and using the lattice structure of the support of distribution~$F_a$, we conclude that, for $0\le\varepsilon<{s^{-1/2}}$,

 Thus, inequalities~\eqref{8a}, \eqref{8j}, \eqref{2pp} and~\eqref{12pp} imply \eqref{13pp}.

-The results of this paper are formulated for a fixed $L$.
-It is clear that in their application we should try to choose the optimal $L$, which satisfies the conditions and minimizes the right-hand sides of inequalities for the concentration functions.
-Recall that the least common denominator $D^*(a)$ depends on $L$.
+The results of this paper are formulated for a fixed~$ L $.
+It is clear that in their application one should try to choose an optimal~$ L $, satisfying the assumptions and minimizing the right-hand sides of inequalities, which give bounds for the concentration functions.
+Recall that the least common denominator $D^*(a)$ depends on~$ L $.